 Deadline for submission and payment of business license fee shall be no later than 30 January of each year after the initial operating year under taxpayers’ issued certificates.
 Of note, taxpayers shall be exempted from business license fee for the initial operating year as stipulated in such certificates.

-Corporate income tax is a direct tax on income from production, business activities and other incomes of enterprises.
+Corporate income tax (CIT) means a direct tax subjected to corporate income including production, business activities and other incomes of taxpayers.

 • “Corporate income tax payable = ((Assessable income – (Tax-free incomes + Losses carried forward under regulations) × Tax rate)”.